gaultier/blog/build-pie-executables-with-pie.md

 Also it would be nice that the Go documentation mentions at least a little about this topic.
 In the meantime, there is this article.

-A further hardening on top of PIE, that I have not yet explored yet, but is on my todo list, is [read-only relocations](https://www.redhat.com/en/blog/hardening-elf-binaries-using-relocation-read-only-relro) which makes the Global Offset Table read-only to prevent an attacker from overwriting the relocation entries there.
+A further hardening on top of PIE, that I have not yet explored yet, but is on my to do list, is [read-only relocations](https://www.redhat.com/en/blog/hardening-elf-binaries-using-relocation-read-only-relro) which makes the Global Offset Table read-only to prevent an attacker from overwriting the relocation entries there.
 On Fedora for example, all system executables are built with this mitigation on.